 Codesmith is probably one of the top 3 bootcamps in the US.
 I was skeptical about their average starting salary report, but now that I've graduated and begun my job search, I definitely believe it.
 The way that you talk about technologies and the level of code you write when you leave is really impressive.

+About the culture/people: there were definitely times I felt our cohort was warm and fuzzy and supportive.
+Each cohort is very different, but they do a good job of picking the right people and building an inclusive, collaborative culture.
+They also support women/minorities in tech and educate about imposter syndrome and gender/race biases, with the hopes that we as future senior-level engineers can be cognizant about these issues.
+Thumbs up.
 That said, I don't think Codesmith is necessarily for everyone - there is a high degree of autonomy in the last 6 weeks, and you have to be strict with yourself.
 In the first 6 weeks, the curriculum also moves quickly in 2 day units.
 The instruction is excellent and I think the curriculum is extremely well thought-out, but since you only get three 1-hr lectures for each unit, you must challenge yourself.
 You learn to read documentation and problem solve aloud via pair programming.
 This mirrors real-life and sets you up for future situations in work.
 For future improvement, I did wish they enforced punishments as it'd be good motivation!
 I also wish they provided a teeny bit more guidance as we struggled through the challenges haha~ but the on-site fellows were amazing and often nudged us in the right direction whenever we needed help.

 The hiring lectures and job preparation/resumes were phenomenal.
 The advice they give you is gold, and it's quite a transformative process when you look back at what you were like before.
 You make back your monies in those workshops right there.